Years 7 and 8

 — Massimo | Year 7

-The wellbeing and mental health of students is paramount to academic success.
+Supporting mental health and student wellbeing is essential for academic success.
 As well as academic lessons, students are active participants in a comprehensive pastoral system, which focuses on explicitly teaching good character, coping strategies, and wellbeing.
-Your child will be allocated to a mentor group of up to 12 students and a mentor who will monitor and check in with them throughout the school year.
+Known as 'Mentor Time', your child will be allocated to a regular mentor group of up to 12 students and a mentor who will monitor and check in with them throughout the school year.

 Their personal and social development will be enhanced by participating in Character Days, Performing Arts, Year Level Meetings, Pastoral Care Time, House Meetings, and Religious Education.